St Albans is a City in the county of Hertfordshire.

 There are great places to visit near St Albans including some great cities, villages, lakes, parks, hiking areas, towns, geological features, woodlands, nature reserves, waterfalls, historic buildings, gardens, country parks, ruins and shopping centres.

-St Albans has some unmissable lakes nearby like Norton Pond, Radwell Mill Lake, and Hatfield Forest Lake.
+The area around St Albans boasts some of the best lakes including Norton Pond, Radwell Mill Lake, and Hatfield Forest Lake.

 St Albans's best nearby towns can be found at Hitchin, Bishop's Stortford, Royston, Welwyn Garden City, Baldock, Sawbridgeworth, and Hatfield.

-Places near St Albans feature a number of interesting shopping centres including atria Watford.
+Places near St Albans feature a number of interesting gardens including Hitchin Lavender.

 St Albans History